bibipkins/dotnet-test-reporter/README.md

 #### `show-failed-tests-only`
 **Optional** - Boolean flag.
 Set to `true` to show only the failed tests.
-This is useful if you you have many tests and the results exceed the markdown comment limit in github
+This is useful if you have many tests and the results exceed the markdown comment limit in github
 Set to `false` or leave blank to show all the test results (recommended).
 <br/>Default: `false`